 We do not let any opportunity pass, we used the visit as an opportunity to do something we have not done.
 Ate Vergie indulged us in trying the process of making one for ourselves.
 We knew that it’s not gonna be any easier in our part as pot making required practice, control, and focus.

 Philippine pottery was discovered during the period when the use of metals flourished, about 2000 years.
 Perseverance is an essential element in pottery industry, a willingness to learn and practice are some important effort required.

-Bari Pottery Products are Kalan, Banga, Vase (any size), Koron/Palayok, Hanging pots and Figurins. *They also accept personalized on a pre-ordered basis.
+Bari Pottery Products consists of Kalan, Banga, Vase (any size), Koron/Palayok, Hanging pots and Figurines. *They also accept personalized on a pre-order basis.

 For those interested to order and help their livelihood

 You may reach Ate Vergie

 Visit them at Brgy.
 Bari Sibalom, Antique or every Tuesday on Sibalom Market Day.